-Crime prevention through environmental design (CPTED) is the application of designing safety and security into the natural environment of a specific area.
-Specifically, CPTED concepts and strategies use the three interrelated principles of natural surveillance, natural access and territoriality, plus activity support and maintenance.
-By using the behavior of people, a knowledge of crime generators, the physical environment, and the space of an area, CPTED can provide benefits of safety and security if applied in the conceptual, design and planning stages of a project.
-Planning the use of a facility, such as a bus and/or parking garage, transit center, intermodal terminal or a park and ride lot, should also encompass details for providing users with safety and security.
-CPTED can be the solution to many transit agencies security issues.
-Additionally, the concepts and strategies of CPTED have been applied for years and incorporated into the designs of several facilities not related to transit.
-However, there is belief that its principles can assist transit in increasing ridership through a sense of system safety and security.
+Specifically, CPTED principles and strategies use the four interrelated principles of natural surveillance, natural access control, territorial reinforcement, and activity support and maintenance.
+Applied during the conceptual, planning, design and maintenance phases of a project, CPTED uses the behavior of people, a knowledge of crime generators, the physical and social environment, and the space of an area to reduce opportunities for crime that may be inherent in the design of the built environment.
+Planning the use of a facility, such as a bus and/or parking garage, transit center, intermodal terminal, or park-and-ride lot, should also encompass details for providing users with a safe and secure environment.
+CPTED can be an effective approach for many transit agencies to address safety and security issues.
+Additionally, the principles and strategies of CPTED have been applied for years and incorporated into the designs of facilities not related to transit.